technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 environment when installing python packages, otherwise you can break your global install of Python.

->[Alert] **Important:** If the commands below are not pastable, try pasting them to a notepad and then copy and paste it to the PowerShell.
+>[!Alert] **Important:** If the commands below are not pastable, try pasting them to a notepad and then copy and paste it to the PowerShell.
 Or copy and paste directly to the PowerShell.
 The T button does not work at times in the PowerShell.

 **Create a virtual environment**